P3pp3rF1y/Reliquary/README.md

 Versioning
 =========

 Every major version increase means a Minecraft version increase.
 1.1.x is for 1.6.4.
 1.2.x is for Minecraft 1.7.
-1.3 will be for Minecraft 1.8.
+1.3 is for Minecraft 1.8.
 And so on.

 Licence
 =========